lu-p/relative-gps-simulator/README.md

 What you have to do:

-• Provide your trajectory and velocity data in “ECI_state_leader.txt”, "ECI_state_follower.txt", "LVLH_state_follower.txt" (data format is suggested in the first rows of the files),
+• Provide your trajectory and velocity data in “ECI_state_leader.txt”, "ECI_state_follower.txt" (data format is suggested in the first rows of the files),

 • Set GPS noise in "rgps_initialization.m",